-- 3.26 Hazards can be analysed and evaluated using one or more of the following risk acceptance principles: - the application of codes of practice; - a comparison with similar systems (reference systems); or - an explicit risk estimation. - 3.27 In the UK, you can choose any of these three risk acceptance principles.
-However, if a proposer is seeking mutual recognition in another EU Member State, they should check whether there is a notified national rule restricting the choice of risk acceptance principle.
-If there is, only the required principle(s) must be applied. - 3.28 Individual hazards can be closed out by the application of one or more of the three principles.
+3.25 Hazards can be analysed and evaluated using one or more of the following risk acceptance principles:

+• the application of codes of practice;

+- a comparison with similar systems (reference systems); or - an explicit risk estimation. - 3.26 In the UK, you can choose any of these three risk acceptance principles. - 3.27 Individual hazards can be closed out by the application of one or more of the three principles.
 However, it is likely that different principles will be used for different hazards.
-Any risk assessment conducted under the CSM RA should always be proportionate to the extent of the risk being assessed. - 3.29 The CSM RA has been introduced to ensure that levels of safety are maintained or improved when and where necessary and reasonably practicable, in accordance with the requirements of the Railway Safety Directive (2004/49/EC).
-Applying one or more of the three risk acceptance principles correctly for all identified hazards and implementing suitable control measures should mean that the risk acceptance criteria (see 3.47) has been met.
+Any risk assessment conducted under the CSM REA should always be proportionate to the extent of the risk being assessed. - 3.28 The CSM REA has been introduced to ensure that levels of safety are maintained or improved when and where necessary and reasonably practicable, in accordance with the requirements of the Railway Safety Directive (2004/49/EC).
+Applying one or more of the three risk acceptance principles correctly for all identified hazards and implementing suitable control measures should mean that the risk acceptance criteria (see 3.48) has been met.
 In these circumstances, ORR will not normally require further evidence that the residual risk is acceptable.